KPandamoneum/Portfolio/README.md

 # Portfolio
- This mis my portfolio for BUS 311
+ This is my portfolio for BUS 311
+My matric number is 2017/6091